WITI (TV): New World Communications ownership

-With just days before WITI was to join Fox, CBS was faced with the prospect of arranging to have out-of-market affiliates in nearby areas (either WISC-TV in Madison, or its two owned-and-operated stations in the region, WFRV-TV in Green Bay or WBBM-TV in Chicago) be made available for carriage to cable subscribers throughout Southeastern Wisconsin until it could or in case it did not secure a new affiliate in Milwaukee.
+With a month to go before WITI was to join Fox, CBS had still not found a replacement affiliate.
+It was faced with the prospect of arranging to have out-of-market affiliates in nearby areas (either WISC-TV in Madison, or its two owned-and-operated stations in the region, WFRV-TV in Green Bay or WBBM-TV in Chicago) imported to cable systems throughout Southeastern Wisconsin until it could or in case it did not secure a new affiliate in Milwaukee.
 Virtually out of desperation, on December 6, CBS reached a ten-year agreement with Weigel Broadcasting to affiliate with WDJT, despite the mediocre quality of its broadcast signal and the absence of a news department.
-(CBS faced a similar situation in Detroit where CBS wound up moving to a low-profile independent station after being displaced by a longtime affiliate involved in the New World agreement; the WDJT deal was one of two eleventh-hour deals in which Weigel landed a Big Three network affiliation, followed by its South Bend, Indiana low-power outlet W58BT [now WBND], which joined ABC in September 1995 after that network's longtime affiliate, WSJV, switched to Fox.)
-The last CBS network program to air on WITI was a first-run episode of Walker, Texas Ranger at 9:00 p.m.
+(CBS faced a similar situation in Detroit where CBS wound up moving to a low-profile independent station after being displaced by a longtime affiliate involved in the New World agreement; the WDJT deal was one of two eleventh-hour deals in which Weigel landed a Big Three network affiliation, followed by its low-power outlet W58BT [now WBND] in South Bend, Indiana, which joined ABC in September 1995 after that network's longtime affiliate, WSJV, switched to Fox.)
+The announcement came as a relief to WITI, which had prepared to help viewers find relocated programs via a telephone helpline and print advertising.
+However, it had been unable to launch the campaign without a replacement affiliate.
+The last CBS network program to air on WITI was a first-run episode of Walker, Texas Ranger at 9 p.m.
 Central Time on December 10; this led into a message by then-station president and general manager Andrew Potos shortly before the start of that evening's edition of TV-6 News at 10:00, informing viewers about the pending network changes.